rscopes/react-scopes/readme.md

 ## Note

-RS seems semantically & functionally stable & free of memory leaks.
+RS seems semantically & functionally stable. <br/>
 That's said it was not written trying to be the faster/cleaner system, but trying to :
 - Have better scalability ( by making complex components independent )
 - Easily define & reuse async data process